GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 Response Element | Response Type | Description
 -----------------|---------------|------------
- _ | JSON Array | One element for each subaward report in request id | string | For a contract report, it is the concatenated values of contractNumber, reportingAgency, idvRefrenceNumber, referenceAgencyCode, subawardNumber, subawardDate, subawardAmount and submittedDate separated by ':'.
+ _ | JSON Array | One element for each Subaward report in request id | string | For a contract report, it is the concatenated values of contractNumber, reportingAgency, idvRefrenceNumber, referenceAgencyCode, subawardNumber, subawardDate, subawardAmount and submittedDate separated by ':'.
 For a Grant report, it is the concatenated value of fainNumber, subawardNumber, subawardDate, subawardAmount and submittedDate separated by ':'.
-For a GET or DELETE request, if the request is unsuccessful, then it is the concatenated value of the search parameters separated by ":". statusCode | string | The Http Status code for the subaward report element transactionId | string | Internal id that sam.gov support team can use to trace issues.
-Users can provide this to support team in case of any issues with their request timeStamp | string | Date and time when the request was processed subawardReportNumber | string | Unique identifier for the subaward report.
-This id can be used for any subsequent update/delete calls reportStatus | string | Status of the subaward report. message | string | Message indicating status of the operation.
+For a GET or DELETE request, if the request is unsuccessful, then it is the concatenated value of the search parameters separated by ":". statusCode | string | The Http Status code for the Subaward report element transactionId | string | Internal id that sam.gov support team can use to trace issues.
+Users can provide this to support team in case of any issues with their request timeStamp | string | Date and time when the request was processed subawardReportNumber | string | Unique identifier for the Subaward report.
+This id can be used for any subsequent update/delete calls reportStatus | string | Status of the Subaward report. message | string | Message indicating status of the operation.
 Also includes any informative warning messages. errors | JSON Array | If there are validation errors, they are sent back as a part of this errors array.

 NOTE: To keep the user informed on the actions being done through the API, some descriptive messages will be sent back as a part of the "message" element.
 This will be done for the Create (POST) and Update (PUT) requests for Contracts.
 The scenarios when these informational messages will be provided are outlined below:
-* When there are existing Subaward Reports for the Contract Number, Reporting Agency, IDV Reference Number, Reference Agency, Subaward Number and the Subaward Date.
+* When there are existing Subaward reports for the Contract Number, Reporting Agency, IDV Reference Number, Reference Agency, Subaward Number and the Subaward Date.
-* When there are existing Subaward Reports for the Contract Number, Reporting Agency, IDV Reference Number, Reference Agency, Subaward Number and the Subaward Date submitted on the same date.
+* When there are existing Subaward reports for the Contract Number, Reporting Agency, IDV Reference Number, Reference Agency, Subaward Number and the Subaward Date submitted on the same date.
-* When there are existing Subaward Reports for the Contract Number, Reporting Agency, IDV Reference Number, Reference Agency, Subaward Number and the Subaward Date submitted on the same date with the same Subaward amount.
+* When there are existing Subaward reports for the Contract Number, Reporting Agency, IDV Reference Number, Reference Agency, Subaward Number and the Subaward Date submitted on the same date with the same Subaward amount.
 * When the Date of the Subaward provided matches the Date of the Subcontract of the previous Subaward report.
 * When the Subaward Amount provided matches the Subaward Amount of the previous Subaward report.
 * When the Subaward Amount provided is greater than the total contract value.

 #### Examples (Contracts)
 <details>
-<summary>Example: Contracts: Create (POST) request for three subaward reports, when first was successfully Published, second was saved in Draft status with Validation failures, and third could not be created. </summary>
+<summary>Example: Contracts: Create (POST) request for three Subaward reports, when first was successfully Published, second was saved in Draft status with Validation failures, and third could not be created. </summary>
 <p>
 <code><pre>
 [